docarray/docarray/README.md

 doc_5 = MyDocument.parse_raw(json)
 ```

 Of course, serialization is not all you need.
 So check out how DocArray integrates with FastAPI and Jina.

 ## Store

 Once you've modelled your data, and maybe sent it around, usually you want to **store it** somewhere.
-But fret not!
 DocArray has you covered!

 **Document Stores** let you, well, store your Documents, locally or remotely, all with the same user interface: